 74. Id. at 150174.
 Jefferson Parish Hospital District No.2 v.
 Hyde Jefferson Parish, 466 U.S. 2, 7 (1984).
 It is unclear what conditions placed on patients between the consumption of different hospital services would qualify as a tying arrangement.
 In White v.
 Rockingham Radiologists, Ltd., 820 F.2d 98 (4th Cir.
-1987), for example, the court found no tying arrangement existed between surgical services and CT scanning services where "[t]he hospital does not own or operate the CT scanner.
+1987), for example, the court found no tying arrangement existed between surgical services and CT scanning services where "[[]he hospital does not own or operate the CT scanner.
 The hospital does not require each of its patients to undergo a scan.
 The patient's physician determines whether a scan is needed."
-Id. at 104.
-It would appear that the same could be said for the arrangement in Jefferson Parish.
-The hospital in Jefferson Parish presumably did not require all of its patients to purchase anesthesia services from the hospital's designated anesthesia of whether they actually needed anesthesia, but only those patients who required anesthesia were obligated to use the hospital's designated anesthesiological services.
+I d.
+104. It would appear that the same could be said for the arrangement in Jefferson Parish.
+The hospital in Jefferson Parish.
+The hospital is presumably did not require all of its patients to purchase anesthesia services from the hospital's designated anesthesiologists, regardless of whether they actually needed anesthesia, but only those patients who required anesthesia were obligated to the the service of the arrangement in Jefferson Parish.
+The hospital is designed anesthesia were obligated to be a service from the hospital's designated anesthesiologists, regardless of whether they actually needed anesthesia, but only those patients who required anesthesia were obligated to be a service. use the hospital's designated anesthesiological services.

 75. Jefferson Parish, 466 U.S. at 21-22.
 In finding that the specialty service was separately demanded from hospital services, the Jefferson Parish Court noted that "[a]s a matter of actual practice, anesthesological services are billed separately from the hospital services petitioners provide."
 Id. at 22.
-Furthermore, the evidence showed "that patients or surgeons often request specific anesthesioloaists."
-Id.
+Furthermore, the evidence showed "that patients or surgeons often request specific anesthesologaists," Id.